CNphan/CP546/README.md

   2. As a system, it should restrict students from registering if prerequisites have not been taken.

 8. **History**
-  1. As a teacher, I want to view the students class history.
+  1. As a teacher, I want to view the students course history.
-  2. As a student, I want to see my class history.
+  2. As a student, I want to see my course history.
   3. As a administrator, I want to view a students transcripts.

 9. **Front-end Views**